BonoboPLC/bonoboplc_wiki/retail-agent-invoices.md

 By utilizing this permission model each Staff member, loggin on through the back office, would have restricted  access to the invoices relating to the Agent's whom they are managing.

-[4:37 a.m.]
-Mark Homayoun
-you can assign a staff to a respective agent in the Agent Detail view  as shown below